-In my newsletter for this month, I decided to summarise the introductory chapter of Stan Tatkin’s wonderful book “Wired for Love”.
+In my newsletter for this month, I’ve summarised the introductory chapter of Stan Tatkin’s wonderful book “Wired for Love”.
 I make no apologies for the fact that I’ll be using Stan’s own words, because he explains so simply and so clearly how understanding the ways in which our brains are hard-wired, wired for love, help us harness the potential of our intimate relationships for individual as well as social healing.

 This book is written for individuals who want to be in a successful relationship, for couples who want to transform their relationships into safe and loving havens from the stresses of the world, as well as for couples therapists to educate them in how to help clients realise that making their relationship primary and their individual needs secondary fulfills their individual needs so much more effectively.
 I recommend you read this book.
 Personally, I’m really looking forward to training with Stan Tatkin for two days in May.

 “We live in a highly complex world.
 The array of devices, machinery, technology, and processes that make it tick is mindboggling.
 We may hate the thought of consulting a manual (or calling for technical support, except perhaps in a pinch), but can you really operate all these things successfully simply through intuition?

 Relationships are complex too.
 But relationships will never come with manuals that automate the process.
 What works for one couple won’t necessarily work for another.
 But neither does it work to fly blind, as many couples do, and expect relationships to fall into place.
 Hence I explain the need for well-informed guidance that supports your relationship.

 And what is well-informed in this context?
 A large and fascinating body of scientific knowledge and theory with the potential to influence how partners relate to one another has been accruing in recent decades.
 This includes revolutionary work in the fields of neuroscience and neurobiology, psychophysiology, and psychology.
 I think you’ll find the basic theories quite straightforward when you hear them explained in lay language.